glburman/ListPagerRazorLibrary/README.md

 # ListPagerRazorLibrary

 This a set of Asp Net Core 3.0 View Components, Partial Views and related statics (css/js), styled with Bootstrap 4 and wrapped in a Razor Class Library.

-It provides UI, paging event triggering and related paging-event scripting and is agnostic about data source, sorting, etc.
+It provides composable and stylable pager UI, paging event triggering and related paging-event scripting.
+It is agnostic about data source, sorting, etc.

-The Library uses vanilla javascript, e.g. no JQuery.
+The Library itself uses vanilla javascript (e.g. no JQuery) however can be implemented in any event-aware framework.

+Your pager can be composed using the library's View Components and/or Partial Views, configured using the provided ListPagerModel and styled with CSS.

+The library includes predefined base, dark and neon themes which can be overridden or customized.

 See below for detailed description of library content and customization/override information.